 Figure 7 compares power spectra and intensity of the NIW-induced noise on three hydrophones, where one of the three noise types dominates.
-We use the data obtained with SHRU5, one VLA hydrophone, and one HLA hydrophone.
-These are the same sensors as used in Figure 6 to illustrate the differences between the three noise types.
-Power spectrum of the background ambient noise is usually modeled using the well-known Wenz curves (Wenz, 1962).
-When there are no NIWs in the vicinity of the sensors, all three hydrophones record signals with rather similar spectra at all frequencies above 10 Hz (Figure 7a).
-The measured spectra are close to the Wenz curve if one excludes contributions of the spectral peaks due to linear frequency modulated signals around 300 Hz and 500 Hz and other signals emitted by known research sound sources (Newhall et al., 2007; Lynch & Tang, 2008).
+We used the data obtained with SHRU5, one VLA hydrophone, and one HLA hydrophone.
+These are the same sensors that were used in Figure 6 to illustrate the differences between the three noise types.
+Power spectra of the background ambient noise are usually modeled using the well-known Wenz curves (Wenz, 1962).
+When there were no NIWs in the vicinity of the sensors, all three hydrophones recorded signals with rather similar spectra at all frequencies above 10 Hz (Figure 7a).
+The measured spectra were close to the Wenz curve if contributions of the spectral peaks due to linear frequency modulated signals around 300 Hz and 500 Hz and other signals emitted by known research sound sources are excluded (Newhall et al., 2007; Lynch & Tang, 2008).

-In the presence of an NIW train (Figure 7b), the spectrum of the acoustic pressure on the VLA hydrophone does not change appreciably, except at frequencies below 10 Hz.
+In the presence of an NIW train (Figure 7b), the spectrum of the acoustic pressure on the VLA hydrophone did not change appreciably, except at frequencies below 10 Hz.
 This is consistent with the flow noise properties.
-Signals from the research sources can still be clearly seen above the noise background.
-In contrast, very strong, broadband increase of noise level (Figure 7b) occurs on HLA, which is dragged along the seafloor by the NIW-induced current.
-The spectrum retains manifestations of the research sources in the 300–1000 Hz frequency band.
-At SHRU5, where velocity of the NIW-induced near-bottom current exceeds the threshold for type three noise generation, there is a broadband increase of the spectral level of about 30 dB between 10 Hz and 2 kHz and a rather sharp increase of the spectral level (up to ~ 40-50 dB relative to the background noise level) at frequencies above 2 kHz (Figure 7b).
-The spectral maximum occurs at frequencies above the highest frequency that can be resolved with the 9750 Hz sampling rate of the SHRU5 measurements, as expected for sediment generated noise (Thorne, 1986; Bassett et al., 2013; Petrut et al., 2018).
-At SHRU5, NIW-induced SGN surpasses contributions of all other sources of sound at every frequency.
+Signals from the research sources could still be clearly seen above the noise background.
+In contrast, very strong, broadband increase of noise level (Figure 7b) occurred on HLA, which was dragged along the seafloor by the NIW-induced current.
+The spectrum retained manifestations of the research sources in the 300–1000 Hz frequency band.
+At SHRU5, where the velocity of the NIW-induced near-bottom current exceeded the threshold for type-three noise generation, there was a broadband increase of the spectral level of about 30 dB between 10 Hz and 2 kHz and a rather sharp increase of the spectral level (up to ~ 40-50 dB relative to the background noise level) at frequencies above 2 kHz (Figure 7b).
+The spectral maximum occurred at frequencies above the highest frequency that can be resolved with the 9750 Hz sampling rate of the SHRU5 measurements, as expected for sediment generated noise (Thorne, 1986; Bassett et al., 2013; Petrut et al., 2018).
+At SHRU5, NIW-induced SGN surpassed contributions of all other sources of sound at every frequency.

 5 Discussion